cjmayo/ntp/doc/source/authentic.rst

 If the OpenSSL library is not installed, the only permitted key type is MD5.

+.. _authentic-symmetric-key-fig:

 .. figure:: pic/sx5.png
   :align: center

-  Figure 1.
   Typical Symmetric Key File

-Figure 1 shows a typical keys file used by the reference implementation when the OpenSSL library is installed.
+:numref:`authentic-symmetric-key-fig` shows a typical keys file used by the reference implementation when the OpenSSL library is installed.
 In this figure, for key IDs in he range 1-10, the key is interpreted as a printable ASCII string.
 For key IDs in the range 11-20, the key is a 40-character hex digit string.
 The